anou/iftheme-docs/plugins/lightbox-plus/readme.txt

  * Using this method you can manually control which images are affected by Lightbox Plus by adding the cpModal class the image link URL and checking the Don't Auto-Lightbox Images option.
 * Added option to not automatically add attributes required for Lightbox Plus to work.
 This allows for more manual image control.
 * Added option not to display image titles.
-* Updated ColorBox to version 1.2.5
+* Updated Colorbox to version 1.2.5

 = 1.5.2 =
 * Reset/re-initialize button on the plugin page will now remove the old files that were not removed during upgrade to 1.5.x from pre 1.5 versions.